-Bonkers about tonka: Saving the rainforest one bean at a time
+Saving the rainforest: one tonka bean at a time

-Whatever you think of, it probably isn’t the sweet-smelling tonka bean, much less the ice cream, sweets and fragrances it’s included in.
-But in Brazil, in the middle of the Amazon rainforest, indigenous communities harvest the aromatic bean.
-This not only offers them an additional income , but helps protect rainforest trees from being felled for lumber, or to make way for destructive cattle farms, mining and logging.
+Deep within the Amazon, Brazilian indigenous communities harvest the aromatic tonka bean.
+They do this, not only for the additional income, but to help protect rainforest trees from being felled for lumber, or to make way for destructive cattle farms, mining and logging.

 Tonka beans are the fruit of the towering cumaru tree (a member of the pea family), which can grow up to 30 metres tall.
 The beans have many uses in food, fragrance and in pharmaceuticals.
 What’s more, tonka beans are a non-destructive crop that grows alongside a wide range of plants and vegetation.
 By collecting and drying the fragrant bean, indigenous communities are able to access an additional income, while also helping to regenerate and protect the Amazon rainforest.